 Through the Career Development Office, you’ll gain access to our expansive alumni network, career counseling, recruiting, and resources to help you after graduation.
-Complete mock job interviews, attend networking events, and get help perfecting your resume and cover letter.
+Complete mock job interviews, attend networking and mentorship events, and get help perfecting your resume and cover letter.
 We’ll support you through every step of your journey.

 What Makes Loyola Law Right for You?